SimonAkers/docker-tdm/README.md

 `TwitchDropsMiner`

 ## Notes
-- By default, the VNC server has the password set to `letmein`.
-You can change this in the `compose.yml` file.

 - The VNC server should be compatible with any standard VNC viewer.
 I used [TightVNC](https://www.tightvnc.com/) while making this.

-- At the moment, this container is NOT intended to have its ports exposed to the Internet.
+- This container is NOT intended to have its ports exposed to the Internet.
 It was not designed using rigorous security practices and I am using a plain-text password for the VNC server.
 USE AT YOUR OWN RISK!